lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 1.**

-1\.The Lord remembers Jesus, our David: he loves him, he delights in him, he is with him.
+1\.
+The Lord remembers Jesus, our David: he loves him, he delights in him, he is with him.

-2\.In that memory his griefs have a prominent place—"all his afflictions."
+2\.
+In that memory his griefs have a prominent place—"all his afflictions."

-3\.Yet the Lord would be put in remembrance by his people.
+3\.
+Yet the Lord would be put in remembrance by his people.

 **Verses 1-2.** Concerning his people,

-1\.The Lord remembers,
+1\.
+The Lord remembers,

 a) Their persons.